 The group remains as inclusive and welcoming as ever, and we’d encourage supporters to step forward if they have some spare time to help with our campaigns and activities.
 You won’t be landed with things you’d rather not do!

-In due course we’ll invite supporters to become members, to engage fully with the democratic decisions of the organisation, for which there will be a small membership fee (£5.00 until the end of 2022, free if you are unwaged).
+In due course we’ll invite supporters to become members, to engage fully with the democratic decisions of the organisation, for which there will be a small membership fee (minimum £5.00 a year, free if you are unwaged).
 Cycle Winchester membership will also bring benefits, including discounted membership of Cycling UK.

 We have elected two officers – John Arthur as Chair, and Rob Jordan as Secretary – but we have a vacancy for the third office of Treasurer, which we urgently need to fill.
 Given our very modest turnover, we don’t think it’s an onerous role.
 Could it be you?
 Please contact firstname.lastname@example.org if you are willing to be nominated?